noderod/greyfish/README.md

 Keep your use data available in InfluxDB.

 Powered with a wsgi server, access your files through multiple threads.
 Data can be easily monitored using grafana or any other app.

+Allows single use tokens for specifc actions.
+These tokens are stored within an attached redis server on port 6379, and can be accessed, created, or deleted from other another server or container within the same machine.